Who this guide is for

 - For Android users: Download apps using F-Droid, an open-source, security-focused app store.

-- For US residents: Freeze your credit to prevent hackers from accessing sensitive data.
-See Security Checklist’s Freeze Your Credit section for details.
+- For US residents: Freeze your credit to prevent bad actors from accessing or mis-using your personal information.
+See IntelTechniques’ Credit Freeze Guide for details.

 We consulted many sources and drew upon our own experiences in creating this resource.
-(See our full list of sources.)
 If you’re not finding quite what you want here, we recommend checking out these other resources: